Analysis | Fox News’s opinion hosts are once again getting a lot of non-prime airtime

 September was an important month for Fox News and Carlson in another way, too.
 It was that month in which a lawsuit alleging that Carlson had committed slander was thrown out of court in New York.

 Why?
 As U.S. District Judge Mary Kay Vyskocil put it in her opinion, the network itself made a convincing case.
-The “'general tenor” of the show,” she wrote, quoting the network’s lawyers, “should then inform a viewer that he is not ‘stating actual facts’ about the topics he discusses and is instead engaging in ‘exaggeration’ and ‘nonliteral commentary.’”
+The “‘general tenor’ of the show,” she wrote, quoting the network’s lawyers, “should then inform a viewer that he is not ‘stating actual facts’ about the topics he discusses and is instead engaging in ‘exaggeration’ and ‘nonliteral commentary.’”

 Four months later, Carlson’s coverage was getting picked up more than 10 times as often during the network’s non-prime-time hours.